bRRRITSCOLD/openweatherrough/README.md

 * unzip and locate destination of download, enter the bin file and double click on openweathermapcli unix executable to automatically start the program.

-* enter the openweathermapcli directory through a terminal, then into the bin directory within the openweathermapcli and use $ ruby openweathermapcli.rb to start the program (or any ruby version/environment manager you may have installed).
+* enter the openweathermapcli directory through a terminal, then into the bin directory within the openweathermapcli folder and use "$ ruby openweathermapcli.rb" (do not include the $ as it refers to a bash terminal line denoter) to start the program (or any ruby version/environment manager you may have installed).

 4. Starting the application you will see a welcome message: